Experts dissect Iran regime’s disinformation campaign as COVID-19 worsens

 “Unfortunately, many people fell for these tricks out of desperation,” said Souzanchi.
 “I was talking to some of them on messaging apps and they were really frustrated.
 They didn’t know who to believe.
 People who don’t have the necessary tools to find good, factual information will make bad decisions that can harm them their families and others.”

-Holly Dagres, nonresident fellow at the Atlantic Council, said Iranian officials saw opportunity in the Black Lives Matter protests that unfolded across the United States in the wake of the Minneapolis police killing of George Floyd as a “a propaganda gift to the Islamic Republic.”
+Holly Dagres, nonresident fellow at the Atlantic Council and editor of IranSource blog, said Iranian officials saw opportunity in the Black Lives Matter protests that unfolded across the United States in the wake of the Minneapolis police killing of George Floyd as a “a propaganda gift to the Islamic Republic.”

 Ironically, Dagres said, government authorities in Mashad staged a candlelight vigil for Floyd—even as Iranian citizens were themselves prohibited from holding similar vigils for protesters killed during nationwide unrest in November 2019.